-The total EPIFP has increased from €111,531k in 2022 to €133,761k in 2023 due to business growth within the Solvency II technical provisions between FY 2022 and FY 2023.
+The total EPIFP has increased from €133,761k in 2023 to €150,558k in 2024 due to increased profitability from the Bound But Not Incepted book between FY 2023 and FY 2024.

 The Company has a liquidity risk limit framework in place to ensure that there is an appropriate level and composition of liquid funds in place to meet expected future cash outflows under normal conditions.